-You may need to ask your supplier to help you find a different size mask, particularly if your weight changes markedly, or try a different style device, such as a nasal pillow or a mask with an inflatable cushion that contours to your face.
+You may need to ask your supplier to help you find a different size mask, particularly if your weight has changed markedly.
+Or try a different style device like a nasal pillow or a mask with an inflatable cushion that contours to your face.
 If you develop skin deterioration or sores, such as on your nose, tell your doctor promptly.

 7. Difficulty falling asleep

 This is a normal, temporary problem.
 Wearing the mask alone for some time during the day may help you get accustomed to how it feels.

 Using the ramp feature, which provides an automatic, gradual increase in the air pressure to your prescribed pressure setting as you fall asleep, also may help.

 And practice good general sleep habits — exercise regularly, avoid caffeine and alcohol before bedtime, and try to relax.
 For example, take a warm bath before you go to bed.
 Avoid going to bed until you're tired.